If you’re like me, you love the beginning of a new year…so much possibility lies ahead.

 😀😀😀😀😀 vs 😞

-The answers to those questions will guide your 2017 planning.
+The answers to these questions guide your 2018 planning.

 Because you may need more help remembering the positives, think about:

-Also, scroll through the places where you record your life to trigger wins and losses.
+Also, scroll through the places where you record your life to trigger memories of your wins and losses.
 Review each month for what worked and what didn’t.

-For example here are some of the things I review during reflection time:
+For example here are some of the points of reference I review during reflection time:

 Journal: I journal daily with my Self Journal.
 It has a page where I record daily wins.
 Somedays wins are harder to find than others.

 Calendar: If I take action on something, it’s almost always on my calendar.
-I look through each month for reminders.
+I look through each month for reminders of what I did.
+You may be surprised at how much you forget that happened over the course of a year.

-Photos/Videos: The picture albums on my phone and computer are a surprisingly rich source for wins.
-Facebook and Instagram are also prime targets for reflection.
+Photos/Videos: The picture albums on my phone and computer are a surprisingly rich source for memories of wins.
+If you frequent social media, Facebook, Instagram, and Twitter may be prime targets for you too.

 Strategy 2: Eliminate excess (and the darlings)